Tower

 • The most expensive town to build up.

 • Apart from Dungeon, Tower is perhaps the worst town to play on Impossible level, as Mage Tower which is necessary for 5-7 level dwellings requires Mage Guild and every type of resources (in Dungeon, 3rd level dwelling takes all types of resources).
-The ability of Master Gremlins to shoot is a big advantage, though.

 • Playing against Inferno, beware of Efreet who can easily destroy your Genies due to 150% damage output.
 Efreet are one level higher than Genies (6th vs. 5th), and generally much stronger and faster.
 Moreover, Efreet Sultans have Fire Shield ability, which reflects 20% damage dealt on them.
 As any type of Genies deals 150% damage on any type of Efreet, the Fire Shield will therefore deal higher damage on Genies.